BurnosAlina/ChudaApp/README.md

+#ChudaApp - A simple household budget app

 A simple household budget app for exercise purposes.
-Gradually, I will continue to develop with new options and improve the already written code.# ChudaApp
+Written to consolidate the knowledge gained in the Bootcamp Java developer course.
+Gradually, I will continue to develop with new options and improve the already written code.